Note from Gary Stager…

 In 1989, a great friend, colleague and pioneer in educational computing, Steve Shuller, authored the following literature review.
 Steve was Director of Outreach at Bank Street College during its microcomputer heyday, co-created New Jersey’s Network for Action in Microcomputer Education (N.A.M.E., now NJECC) and was a Director of the IBM Model Schools Project.
 Shortly before his untimely death Steve prepared this literature review for the Scarsdale, NY Public Schools, hoping that it would contribute to the end of tiresome discussions regarding keyboarding instruction.

-Steve would be horrified that this trivial issue lives on in a field that has matured little in the past quarter century.
+Steve would be horrified that this trivial issue lives on in a field that has matured little in the past twenty-two years.
 I share his work with you as a public service and in loving memory of a great educator.

 Keyboarding in Elementary Schools